Ketanji Brown Jackson: Selected rulings

 In American Meat Institute v.
 U.S. Department of Agriculture (2013), Jackson rejected the meat packing industry's request for a preliminary injunction to block a United States Department of Agriculture rule requiring them to identify animals' country of origin.
 Jackson found that the rule likely did not violate the First Amendment.

 In Depomed v.
-Department of Health and Human Services (2014), Jackson ruled that the Food and Drug Administration had violated the Administrative Procedure Act when it failed to grant pharmaceutical company Depomed market exclusivity for its orphan drug Gralise.
-Jackson concluded that the Orphan Drug Act required the FDA to grant Gralise exclusivity.
+Department of Health and Human Services (2014), Jackson ruled that the Food and Drug Administration (FDA) had violated the Administrative Procedure Act when it failed to grant pharmaceutical company Depomed market exclusivity for its orphan drug Gralise.
+She concluded that the Orphan Drug Act required the FDA to grant Gralise exclusivity.

 In Pierce v.
 District of Columbia (2015), Jackson ruled that the D.C.
 Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act because jail officials failed to provide the inmate with reasonable accommodations, or to assess his need for reasonable accommodations, during his detention in 2012.
-Jackson held that "the District's willful blindness regarding" Pierce's need for accommodation and its half-hearted attempt to provide Pierce with a random assortment of auxiliary aids—and only after he specifically requested them—fell far short of what the law requires."
+She held that "the District's willful blindness regarding" Pierce's need for accommodation and its half-hearted attempt to provide Pierce with a random assortment of auxiliary aids—and only after he specifically requested them—fell far short of what the law requires."

 In April and June 2018, Jackson presided over two cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early.
-Jackson ruled that the decision to terminate the grants early, without any explanation for doing so, was arbitrary and capricious.
+She ruled that the decision to terminate the grants early without explanation was arbitrary and capricious.

 In American Federation of Government Employees, AFL-CIO v.
 Trump (2018), Jackson invalidated provisions of three executive orders that would have limited the time federal employee labor union officials could spend with union members, the issues that unions could bargain over in negotiations, and the rights of disciplined workers to appeal disciplinary actions.
-Jackson concluded that the executive orders violated the right of federal employees to collectively bargain, as guaranteed by the Federal Service Labor-Management Relations Statute.
+She ruled that the executive orders violated the right of federal employees to collectively bargain, as guaranteed by the Federal Service Labor-Management Relations Statute.
 The D.C.
 Circuit vacated this ruling on jurisdictional grounds in 2019.

 In 2018, Jackson dismissed 40 wrongful death and product liability lawsuits stemming from the disappearance of Malaysia Airlines Flight 370, which had been combined into a single multidistrict litigation.
-Jackson held that under the doctrine of forum non conveniens, the suits should be brought in Malaysia, not the United States.
-The D.C.
+She held that under the doctrine of forum non conveniens, the suits should be brought in Malaysia, not the U.S. The D.C.
 Circuit affirmed this ruling in 2020.

 In 2019, in Center for Biological Diversity v.
 McAleenan, Jackson held that Congress had, through the Illegal Immigration Reform and Immigrant Responsibility Act, stripped federal courts of jurisdiction to hear non-constitutional challenges to the United States Secretary of Homeland Security's decision to waive certain environmental requirements to facilitate construction of a border wall on the United States and Mexico border.